3 popular multi-pitch areas for the fall

 Why is the approach particularly worthwhile when the cable car and hut are already closed?
 Well, while it can get a bit crowded on the wall on beautiful summer days, you now have a good chance of enjoying the tour for yourself - including a dream panorama.
 The descent time should be factored into your tour planning.
 A headlamp is a must in your rucksack.

-After climbing is before feasting: Enjoy toque-awarded cuisine, after the Gimpel, or: why not do something different and after a fulfilling day of climbing including panoramic views in soft-focus mode, stop off at one of the smallest toque-awarded restaurants and really indulge yourself.
+After climbing is before feasting: Enjoy toque-awarded cuisine, after the Gimpel, or: why not do something different and, after a fulfilling day of climbing including panoramic views in soft-focus mode, stop off at one of the smallest toque-awarded restaurants and treat yourself properly.
 Take a change of clothes, a bit of deodorant and that's it, because the "Morent" in Zöblen doesn't require a tie and collar.
 The Hungarian-born chef and her husband focus on Tyrolean hospitality.
 In the parlor of the 400-year-old mountain farmhouse, the finest slow food is served at just 5 tables.
-Make sure you book in advance.
+Be sure to book in advance.

 The multi-pitch classics in the Rofan mountains are a real late fall treat!
 Why?
-Because, on the one hand, the Rofanbahn cable car is still running between 8.30 a.m. and 5 p.m. up to and including 4 November, which means that the approach can be shortened by a few meters in altitude.
+Because, on the one hand, the Rofanbahn cable car runs between 8.30 am and 5 pm up to and including 4th November, which means that the approach can be shortened by a few meters in altitude.
 And because, on the other hand, the magnificent 2 to 4 pitches on the Rotspitz, for example, still convey alpine flair even on short days, without getting into the dark.
-In short: there is no stress even in winter.
+In short: there is no stress, even in winter.

-Simply take the first cable car up in comfort and enjoy the view of the autumnal Achensee, which is already lying in its bed in a slightly wintry sluggishness.
-At the top, shake off the autumn chill with an entertaining 50-minute ascent and enjoy a leisurely 2-pitch tour.
+Simply take the first cable car to the top, enjoy the view of the autumnal Achensee, which is already lying in its bed in a slightly wintry sluggishness.
+At the top, shake off the autumn chill with an entertaining 50-minute approach and enjoy a leisurely 2-pitch tour.
 Who knows, if things go well, you can add on a second 2-pitch tour.
 And then you take the last cable car back down to the valley at 5 pm.

-If the November chill is still in your bones, head straight to Atoll Achensee and warm up your muscles in the Penthouse SPA and watch as the mist slowly covers the lake and silence descends.
+If the November chill is still a bit in your bones, head straight to Atoll Achensee and warm your muscles in the Penthouse SPA and watch as the mist slowly covers the lake and silence descends.

 3. multi-pitch routes in the Steinberge region

 If the south-facing wall was simply too warm to climb this summer, you can now breathe a sigh of relief ...
 Temperatures are finally moderate and the sun is now pleasantly warming the backs of climbers and belayers.
 It's easy to accept the ascent and descent without the support of the cable car.
 There are over 100 multi-pitch routes available in the Steinberge region, ranging from moderate to challenging.
 For example, a real treat awaits multi-pitch fans on the Steinplatte with the Ironmaus - 6c obligatory.
 The Ironlaus is a little easier in terms of difficulty.
 A 5c+ is obligatory here.
-Possibly the more enjoyable choice given the somewhat shorter days and cooler temperatures, including the ascent and descent.
-A headlamp in your rucksack won't do any harm and may calm your nerves if you need to spend a little longer on the wall.
+Possibly the more enjoyable choice for the somewhat shorter days and cooler temperatures, including the ascent and descent.
+A headlamp in your rucksack won't do any harm, and may calm your nerves if it does take a little longer on the wall.

 Afterwards, the Aubad in Fieberbrunn beckons with its sauna village.
 Whether Finnish stone pine sauna or Tyrolean alpine sauna - here you can really warm up again after a long, refreshing day in the mountains and make your muscles supple.